ongres/stackgres/doc/content/en/04-administration-guide/10-replication/01-replication-modes/02-sync/_index.md

 title: Synchronous Replication Mode
 weight: 2
 url: /administration/replication/modes/sync
-description: This section describes the involved steps and concepts under the Stackgres sync option.
+description: This section describes the involved steps and concepts of the sync replication mode.
 ---

-The Stackgres `replication.mode` *sync* option instructs Stackgres to create one or more cluster members as synchronous replicas.
-As indicated in the [CRD reference]({{% relref "06-crd-reference/01-sgcluster/#sgclusterspecreplication" %}}) the cluster will not block transactions in the Leader in the event of replica lost, since Patroni will switch off the synchronous replication.
+The `replication.mode` *sync* option instructs to create one or more cluster members as synchronous replicas.
+As indicated in the [CRD reference]({{% relref "06-crd-reference/01-sgcluster/#sgclusterspecreplication" %}}) the cluster will not block transactions in the leader in the event of replica lost, since Patroni will turn off the synchronous replication.

 ## Setting up a Cluster with Synchronous replica

-Move forward to the next item creating a synchronous replication cluster:
+Lets move forward to the next step by creating a synchronous replication cluster:

 ```yaml
 $ cat << EOF | kubectl apply -f -